Dogs Unknown

 Intermediate riders should be ready for a challenge!
 This trail is a grueling, but steady climb totaling around 2500 ft.
 Most of this is across expertly hand-crafted obstacles such as rock cliffs, ladder bridges, wood plank skinnies, narrow-lined dirt drops, etc. This is all set in the backdrop of the gorgeous pacific northwest.

-The trail is mostly ridden from North to South.
+The trail is mostly ridden from north to south.
 However, because of its multi-directional setup, there are non ride-able sections on the up hill that are meant as drops in the reverses direction.
 There will be multiple river crossings, as well as a gorgeous waterfall at about 5 miles.

 The last 3 miles are the downhill stretch.
 It's a nice challenge for intermediate riders before you finally nestle into Lost Lake, located just outside of Whistler village.